TriValleyCoderDojo/beginner-web/session3/README.md

 ## Box Model

 In HTML, every element is a rectangular box.
-Every box a height and a width that defines how big it is and how much space it will take up on the page.
+Every box has a height and a width that defines how big it is and how much space it will take up on the page.

 If we want to make an image on our page 500px wide and 400px high, we could do the following: